 Use tender, freshly picked beets.

-and take off the top foil.
+Place in oven and roast approximately 1 hour or until tender and easily pierced with the tip of a paring knife.
+Remove from oven and take off the top foil.
 Set aside to cool enough to handle.

 Boiled Fresh Beets: